princebaretto99/browserstack-examples-playwright/README.md

   This run profile executes a single test on a single browser on BrowserStack.
 Please refer to your [BrowserStack dashboard](https://automate.browserstack.com/) for test results.

-### Run the entire test suite in parallel on a single BrowserStack browser
+### Run the entire test suite in parallel on BrowserStack browsers

 In this section, we will run the tests in parallel on a single browser on Browserstack.
 Refer to `playwright-bstack.conf.js` file to change test capabilities for this configuration.